 Urban Water Management Plans

-Urban Water Management Plans (UWMPs) are prepared by urban water suppliers every 5 years.
+Urban Water Management Plans (UWMPs) are prepared by urban water suppliers every five years.
 These plans support the suppliers’ long-term resource planning to ensure that adequate water supplies are available to meet existing and future water needs.

-The requirements for UWMPs are found in 2 sections of California Water Code, §10610-10656 and §10608.
+The requirements for UWMPs are found in two sections of California Water Code, §10610-10656 and §10608.
 Every urban water supplier that either provides over 3,000 acre-feet of water annually, or serves more than 3,000 urban connections is required to submit an UWMP.